November 22, 2024

 Signs of Overwatering

-- Mushy Roots: Healthy orchid roots are firm and white or green.
-If they become brown and mushy it’s definitely a sign of rot.
+• Mushy Roots: Healthy orchid roots will be firm and white or green.
+If they are brown and mushy it’s definitely a sign of rot.

-- Yellowing Leaves and Stems: Too much water prevents roots from absorbing oxygen leading to yellowing.
+• Yellowing Leaves and Stems: Too much water stop the roots from being able to absorb oxygen which leads to yellowing.

 Preventing Overwatering